offensive-vk/TypedScript/.github/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the our team at our email(s) <superuser.ntsystems@outlook.com> or <node_modules@hotmail.com>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the our team at our email(s) <superuser.ntsystems@outlook.com>.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 We as team will maintain confidentiality with regard to the reporter of an incident.
 Enforcement may result in an indefinite ban from all official communication